 The Jews of Aleppo were descendants of Sephardic Jews expelled from Spain in 1492.
 When they finally found a safe haven in Syria, they vowed to light an additional shamash (helper candle) on Hanukkah as a sign of thanks.

 Today’s Syria is a much different country.
-This Hanukkah, consider adopting the Syrian Jewish tradition of lighting an additional shamash in solidarity with the refugees who have fled Syria in search of shelter and peace.
+This Hanukkah, consider adopting the Syrian Jewish tradition of lighting an additional shamash in solidarity with refugees who have fled their homes in search of shelter and peace.

 In the wine-making region of Avignon in the south of France, it is customary to end the Shabbat that falls during Hanukkah by opening a new bottle or cask of wine.